Program Specialist (Program Specialist V)

 - Performs related work as assigned.

-- Graduation from an accredited four-year college or university with major course work in a field relevant to the assignment; Experience and education may be substituted for one another on a year-for-year basis;
+- Graduation from an accredited four-year college or university with major course work in a field relevant to the assignment is required;

-- plus five (5) years of experience in a field related to the agency program.
-Strategic planning experience is required.
+- Five (5) years of professional experience in a field related to the agency program.

 Knowledge, Skills, and Abilities Requirements: